Phoenix has the best hiking, trail running, and mountain biking opportunities.

 - A harder hike, with easy options to add variety: Ruth Hamilton and LV Yates Loop at Phoenix Mountain Preserve.

 - The most well-known Phoenix hike: Camelback Mountain via Echo Canyon.
 This is a difficult, challenging hike for those who are fit and prepared to do a little scrambling over boulders.
-Also, it’s best to go very early or on a weekday to avoid trouble parking (or see the ideas below for other ways to get around).
+Also, it’s best to go very early or on a weekday to avoid trouble parking (or see the ideas below for other ways to get there).

 Mountain Biking

-Would you rather be on two wheels than two feet?
+Would you rather be on two wheels than on two feet?
 Here are some great mountain biking options:

 - Easy: Desert Classic at South Mountain.
 This map shows it as almost 9 miles one way, but you can go a shorter distance as you’re getting started.